About the game:

 The design room can be accessed at any point during the game.
 This is where the player will pick the item’s ingredients, shapes, colors, review the potential item stats, give the item a name and create the recipe.
 Save your design and then return to your adventure to create it, all in real time.

-A long time ago a devastating event split the planet into seven smaller satellites.
-All contact was lost between the newly created worlds.
+Countless years ago mankind encountered a horrible apocalyptic event.
+All contact was lost between the survivors.
 Since then some years have passed in the little town of Bach on the small satellite of the same name.

 Although most of the worlds’ knowledge and technology were lost to them, the people of Bach have managed to get by with the danger of monsters ever lurking in the forests beyond their borders.
 Of